MissAllSunday/Breeze/README.txt

 [size=12pt][color=purple]Changelog[/color][/size]

 [code]
+1.0.9 Oct 29, 2015
+- Fix a missing semicolon preventing users form using the mentions feature on their walls.
+- Replace $this->_smcFunc with global $smcFunc.

 1.0.8 Jun 29, 2015
 - Fix a security issue allowing users to post status and messages as another user.
 Thanks to JSX3 for reporting it.